saiefelgebali/halawallah-frontend/README.md

 Excessive use of social media has been proven to cause feelings of depression and anxiety.
 This project aims to create a social platform without the features that are known to cause mental health problems.

-This includes features such as
+Hala fixes some of these problems by
-- Likes
+- Omitting user likes
-- Follower counts
+- Hiding follower counts
-- Excessive Advertisments
+- No Advertisments
-- NSFW Content
+- Blocking NSFW content

 This project is an EPQ (Extended Project Qualification) entry.